Enterprise-CMCS/mac-fc-security-hub-collector-ecs-runner/README.md

 # security-hub-collector-ecs-runner

-This repo contains a Terraform module which will deploy a scheduled ECS task which periodically collects security hub findings from the specified AWS accounts.
+This repo contains a Terraform module for a scheduled ECS task that periodically collects Security Hub findings from the specified AWS accounts.
 To read more about the security-hub-collector CLI tool, go to [this repository](https://github.com/CMSgov/security-hub-collector).
-The module supports following features:]
+The module supports the following features:

-* Run an ECS task which collects results from Security Hub and outputs to a CSV file in a specified S3 bucket
+* Run an ECS task that collects results from Security Hub and outputs them to a CSV file in a specified S3 bucket
-* Cloudwatch rule to run tasks on a cron based cadence
+* Cloudwatch rule to run tasks on a cron-based cadence

 ## Usage